all-of-us/workbench-snippets/sql-snippets/README.md

 This snippets in this subdirectory are for workbench users who either know SQL or want to learn how to use SQL.

 # Get setup for GitHub
-The instructions are identical for both the SQL snippets and the Dataset Builder Snippets.
+The instructions are identical for all of the snippets collections.
 See [CONTRIBUTING](../CONTRIBUTING.md#get-setup-for-github) for the details.
 If you are new to `git`, please see the example commands there.

 # How to contribute a snippet to the SQL snippets menu group